pnlbwh/multi-shell-dMRIharmonization/README.md

 ## 2. Use separately

-However, if you would like to debug separately or if your target site has more cases than the ones used in template creation, we provide you a way to debug manually. `lib/test/fa_skeleton_test.py` script registers each subject FA (reference, target before harmonization, and after harmonization), to template space and then to MNI space.
+However, if you would like to debug separately or if your target site has more cases than the ones used in template creation, we provide you a way to debug manually.
+Firstly, make sure to harmonize data with `--debug` flag enabled.
+The flag will create diffusion measures that are used in debugging later.
+Then, `lib/test/fa_skeleton_test.py` script can register each subject FA (reference, target before harmonization, and after harmonization), to template space and then to MNI space.

     usage: fa_skeleton_test.py [-h] -i INPUT -s SITE -t TEMPLATE --bshell_b